JimmyFourC/AlertV2Forwards/readme.md

--forward from alerts to x channel
+-forward from alertsV2 to x channel